Antoine Coysevox

 Antoine Coysevox (1640-1720)

 Due to a combination of family connections and raw talent, French sculptor Antoine Coysevox came to rapid prominence at the court of Louis XIV.
-Arriving in Paris in 1657, he became sculptor to the King in 1666, and achieved growing success in the 1680s as royal taste veered away from French classicism towards a looser, more baroque style.
-Coysevox's style was primarily Baroque, after Bernini (1598-1680), but the naturalism and animation of his works looked forward to Rococo.
+Arriving in Paris in 1657, he became sculptor to the King in 1666, and achieved growing success in the 1680s as royal taste veered away from French classicism towards a looser, more Baroque style.
+Coysevox's particular style of Baroque sculpture owes much to Bernini (1598-1680), but the naturalism and animation of his works also looks forward to Rococo.
 A contemporary of Francois Girardon (1628-1715), Coysevox created numerous statues and striking reliefs but is best known for his portrait busts, including those of the King Louis XIV (1686, bronze, Louvre) and the painter Charles Le Brun (1676, Terracotta, Wallace Collection, London).

 SCULPTURE (1600-1850)